ardiwinardi/sample-fundraising-app/README.md

 	```bash
 	bun run dev
 	```
-6. React app should be running on port 3000
+6. React app should run on port 3000

 ## What's not covered
 - Testing
-- and more..
+- and more...

 ## Contribute
 1. fork
 2. patch
-3. pull!
+3. pull

 ## Questions
-If you have any question, write [here](https://github.com/ardiwinardi/sample-donation-app/issues).
+If you have any questions, write [here](https://github.com/ardiwinardi/sample-donation-app/issues).